 - Follow a program of “planned-spontaneous recognition” – develop a process to systematically remind clients how important they are to you

-- Nurture relationships with multiple forms of communication, including sales calls, phone, mail and e-mail
+- Nurture relationships with multiple forms of communication, including sales calls, phone, mail, e-mail and social media

 Relationships = Success

 Service has and will continue to be the most critical element of every successful staffing organization.
 However, great service must be viewed as a basic necessity: a building block of success.
 To truly stand out from the crowd, and ensure your long-term success, leverage great service into great customer relationships.
 Enhance your current servicing process to include more relationship-building activities.
 Develop a deliberate program to continuously nurture irresistible customer relationships.
 And through effective implementation you will create an unbeatable source of competitive advantage!